 "No one is too small to make a difference" – Greta Thunberg, 16-year-old climate activist.

 Students are at the heart of our sustainability work.
-Find out how you can get involved using the links below, or take a look at our Guide to sustainability at ARU.
+Find out how you can get involved using the links below.

 To date, students have secured the following changes at ARU: